catid/tabby/README.md

 Tabby uses ephemeral nonces for each new connection on both ends of the handshake, which makes it resilient to replay attacks.
 The client will be able to detect if the server's response is replayed because the PROOF will not match for the new CN.

-Another interesting comparison is with signcryption approaches that use a signature to tie an ephemeral key to the long-term secret key of the server.
-These approaches add a potential vulnerability in that if an ephemeral secret key is ever compromised, it is signed forever and can be used to impersonate the server.
-Tabby does not have this complication since all handshakes are tied to ephemeral parameters.

 ##### Side-Channel Attack Protection